CodeIgniter-Chinese/codeigniter4-user-guide/source/incoming/message.rst

 	.. php:method:: negotiateLanguage($supported)

 		:param array $supported: An array of languages the application supports.
-		:returns: The supported language that best matches what is required..
+		:returns: The supported language that best matches what is required.
 		:rtype: string

 		Determines the best match between the application-supported languages and the ``Accept-Language`` header value.